Mechanisms of anomalous three-body loss in a population-imbalanced three-component Fermi gas: Introduction

 Of relevance for all experimental studies involving quantum gases is the stability of the system.
 The dominant loss mechanism in these systems is typically three-body recombination, in which three atoms collide and form a bound dimer and a free atom.
 If the recombination products carry kinetic energy exceeding the trap depth, they escape, leading to atom loss.
 In two-component Fermi gases, such losses are strongly suppressed due to the Pauli exclusion principle, which reduces the likelihood of three fermions occupying the same small volume, since at least two of them are identical.
 As a result, these systems exhibit enhanced stability not only against three-body recombination but also against atom-dimer and dimer-dimer inelastic collisions \cite{Petrov2003, Petrov2004}.
 In contrast, a three-component Fermi gas does not exhibit this protection, since all three spin states are distinguishable.
 This permits three-body processes to occur more readily and results in reduced stability.

 Moreover, the existence of Efimov states \cite{Efimov1970} is known to significantly affect the stability of bosonic gases by enhancing three-body recombination at magnetic fields where $a$ is negative and a trimer state crosses the three-atom continuum threshold.
 At positive $a$, Efimov trimers can lead to interference minima in three-body recombination \cite{Kraemer2006}, as well as a resonant enhancement of the atom-dimer relaxation rate when a trimer state couples to the atom-dimer continuum \cite{Knoop2009, Lompe2010}.
-Although Efimov states are absent in two-component Fermi systems due to Pauli suppression\footnote{While a two-component fermionic three-body system can support two resonant $s$-wave interactions between distinguishable spin states, identical fermions interact only via higher partial waves such as $p$-waves, which are strongly suppressed at ultracold temperatures due to the centrifugal barrier.}\cite{Chen2024}, they can exist in three-component Fermi gases, where all spin states are distinguishable.
+Despite Efimov states being absent in two-component Fermi systems due to Pauli suppression\footnote{While a two-component fermionic three-body system can support two resonant $s$-wave interactions between distinguishable spin states, identical fermions interact only via higher partial waves such as $p$-waves, which are strongly suppressed at ultracold temperatures due to the centrifugal barrier.}\cite{Chen2024} they can exist in three-component Fermi gases, where all spin states are distinguishable.
 Experimental evidence for the ground and first excited Efimov states has been reported in a three-component Fermi gas of $^6$Li \cite{Lompe2010, Lompe2010b}.

-Although atom loss due to three-body recombination in three-component Fermi gases of $^6$Li has been extensively studied both experimentally \cite{Ottenstein2008, Huckans2009, Lompe2010, Lompe2010b, Huang2014} and theoretically \cite{Blume2008, Naidon2009, Braaten2009, Braaten2010, Rittenhouse2010, Naidon2011}, the system continues to exhibit unexpected behavior.
-In a recent experimental study \cite{Schumacher2023}, an anomalous decay pattern was observed in an imbalanced three-component Fermi gas, revealing strikingly different loss dynamics at two magnetic field strengths.
-At high field ($B = 845$~G), the decay was consistent with a conventional three-body recombination model.
-In contrast, near unitarity for the spin states $\ket{1}$--$\ket{3}$ ($B = 690$~G), the system displayed an anomalous decay that standard rate equations could not capture.
-To reconcile the model with the experimental data, an additional term proportional to the relative population of each species was required.
-This modification indicates that species with higher concentrations suffer a higher loss rate.
-This discrepancy suggests the presence of additional few-body or many-body mechanisms beyond simple three-body loss and serves as the central motivation for the present theoretical investigation.
+Although atom loss due to three-body recombination in three-component Fermi gases of $^6$Li has been extensively studied both experimentally \cite{Ottenstein2008, Huckans2009, Lompe2010, Lompe2010b, Huang2014} and theoretically \cite{Blume2008, Naidon2009, Braaten2009, Braaten2010, Rittenhouse2010, Naidon2011}, the system continues to show unexpected behavior.
+A recent experiment \cite{Schumacher2023} revealed an anomalous decay pattern in an imbalanced three-component Fermi gas, with strikingly different loss dynamics at two magnetic field strengths.
+At the higher field ($B = 845$~G), the decay was well described by the conventional three-body recombination model for both balanced and imbalanced mixtures,